 I first wrote about the coronavirus on 24 January, and had been monitoring it for a while prior to then.
 On 31 January, I gave the virus topic a separate section in my weekly newsletter, and on 20 February my coverage escalated further when I published the first dedicated article on the virus.
 The very next day I announced I was cancelling the May and June Travel Insider tours to France and Scotland, and suspending the status of the September ‘stans tour and December Christmas Markets tour (both of which are now sadly cancelled too).

 Since February I have been spending hours, every day, searching out the latest developments and analyzing the latest data, trying to understand what is happening with our evolving understanding of and approach to this virus.

-In total, since my first dedicated article, I have published 128+ stand-alone articles about the virus (and probably over 1,000 tweets).
-I’ve not counted, but I’m guessing the total word count to be in the range of a quarter of a million words (ie an average of 2000 words per article – some have been over 5,000 words, so I’m sure over 250,000 words so far).
+In total, since my first dedicated article, I have published 150+ stand-alone articles about the virus (and over 1,000 tweets).
+I’ve not counted, but I’m guessing the total word count to be in the range of 300,000 words (ie an average of 2000 words per article – some have been over 5,000 words).
 That compares with the longest of the Lord of the Rings books (a “mere” 188,000 words) and is easily three times the words in an average novel.

 I Am Not an Expert, But….